Nastel/TNT4J/README.md

 ...
 logger.tnt(activity); // report activity and associated snapshots as a single entity
 ```
 A `Snapshot` is a collection of name, value pairs called `Property`.
-Each `Property` can be further qualified with a value typed defined in `ValueTypes` class.
+Each `Property` can be further qualified with a value type defined in `ValueTypes` class.

 Below is an example of reporting a snapshot:
 ```java